telerik/kendo-ui-core/docs/api/javascript/dataviz/ui/chart.md

 The position of the labels.

-* "above" - the label is positioned at the top of the marker. ** Applicable for series that render points, incl. bubble. **
+* "above" - the label is positioned at the top of the marker. **Applicable for series that render points, incl. bubble.**
-* "below" - the label is positioned at the bottom of the marker. ** Applicable for series that render points, incl. bubble. **
+* "below" - the label is positioned at the bottom of the marker. **Applicable for series that render points, incl. bubble.**
-* "center" - the label is positioned at the point center. ** Applicable for bar, column, donut, pie, funnel, radarColumn and waterfall series. **
+* "center" - the label is positioned at the point center. **Applicable for bar, column, donut, pie, funnel, radarColumn and waterfall series.**
-* "insideBase" - the label is positioned inside, near the base of the bar. ** Applicable for bar, column and waterfall series. **
+* "insideBase" - the label is positioned inside, near the base of the bar. **Applicable for bar, column and waterfall series.**
-* "insideEnd" - the label is positioned inside, near the end of the point. ** Applicable for bar, column, donut, pie, radarColumn and waterfall series. **
+* "insideEnd" - the label is positioned inside, near the end of the point. **Applicable for bar, column, donut, pie, radarColumn and waterfall series.**
-* "left" - the label is positioned to the left of the marker. ** Applicable for series that render points, incl. bubble. **
+* "left" - the label is positioned to the left of the marker. **Applicable for series that render points, incl. bubble.**
-* "outsideEnd" - the label is positioned outside, near the end of the point. ** Applicable for bar, column, donut, pie, radarColumn and waterfall series.
-Not applicable for stacked series.
+* "outsideEnd" - the label is positioned outside, near the end of the point. **Applicable for bar, column, donut, pie, radarColumn and waterfall series.
+Not applicable for stacked series.**
-* "right" - the label is positioned to the right of the marker. ** Applicable for series that render points, incl. bubble. **
+* "right" - the label is positioned to the right of the marker. **Applicable for series that render points, incl. bubble.**
-* "top" - the label is positioned at the top of the segment. ** Applicable for funnel series **
+* "top" - the label is positioned at the top of the segment. **Applicable for funnel series.**
-* "bottom" - the label is positioned at the bottom of the segment. ** Applicable for funnel series **
+* "bottom" - the label is positioned at the bottom of the segment. **Applicable for funnel series.**

 #### Example - set the chart series label position